-While DigiTech has released several models, users most commonly refer to the DigiTech Whammy IV, V, and the Whammy Pedal DT as the primary models.
-There have been some changes worth mentioning as well, especially between the Whammy V and the DT.
+DigiTech has released a few models but users most commonly refer to the DigiTech Whammy V and the Drop Tune as the primary versions.
+There have been some changes worth mentioning as well.

 Generally, the differences between the DigiTech Whammy V and the Whammy DT are the DT’s drop-tuning and transposition feature, the momentary switch, and the true-bypass & DSP toggle.
 Although, the Whammy V is known for its Classic/Chords (monophonic/polyphonic) feature which the DT does not have.

 Whammy DT Features That The Whammy V Doesn’t Have

 As I’ve said before in my comprehensive guide to the Whammy, the DigiTech Whammy pedal has undergone various iterations, and each one has been better than the last, in my opinion.

 Perhaps the biggest one I’ve personally experienced is the switch from AC power to DC power which was a welcomed addition to the Whammy Pedal.

 Having to use a separate adapter for the Whammy IV is a bit annoying, and I would much rather prefer to have the Whammy V or DT because of this.
 Most power supplies like my Isobrick (my guide on it if you’re interested), deliver DC power.